 The classroom for the children I teach at church is usually called "The Blue Room."
 The reason for this is pretty obvious when you walk in and see the bright blue walls.
 The room is also supposed to have a theme.
 The theme for my room is "Under the Sea."
 I love the room.
 I love the color.
 I love the theme.
 I often think of the song "I'd like to be under the sea in an octupuses' garden in the shade...."
-I even find myself humming the old tune sometime when I am in the room all alone.
+I even find myself humming the old tune sometimes when I am in the room all alone.
 In the room is a lot of fishy sea stuff.
 People have generously created and donated to the cause.
-My collection of sea shells from my visits to the ocean through the years is there.
+My collection of seashells from my visits to the ocean through the years is there.
 Last week a friend gave me muscle shells from the river.
 Wait a minute can the river be in the same category with under the sea?
 Sure, why not?
 Shells are shells.
 Water is water.
 Fish are fish.
 As my friend gave me the bag she explained the reason she hadn't given them sooner.
 It seems they had been stored for a long time and had been kind of smelly.
-They had still retained the smell of thier former surroundings.
-She said she had washed them earlier, but had not cleansed them.
+They had still retained the smell of their former surroundings.
+She said she had washed them earlier but had not cleansed them.
 Wait a minute washed is cleansed and cleansed is washed right?
 I asked was there a difference, that is in washing and cleansing.
 She said, "Yes."
-I said , "Great, something new to write about."
+I said, "Great, something new to write about."

 The shells were beautiful and shiny and looked and smelled clean to me.
 If they had smelled, as they once did, the clean appearance could have been misleading I suppose.
-There is of course the old hymn I thought of singing to the shells...
-"Are you washed in the blood, in the soul cleansing blood of the lamb?
+There is, of course, the old hymn I thought of singing to the shells...
+"Are you washed in the blood, in the soul-cleansing blood of the lamb?
 Are your garments spotless, are they white as snow?
 Are you washed in the blood of the lamb?
 I refrained from that refrain and I suppose the shells were happy.

 So what is the difference in washing and cleansing?
 Wash is defined as to apply water or some other liquid to (something or someone) for the purpose of cleansing.
 But what if the purpose of the wash isn't fulfilled?
 What if there is not a cleansing?
 Cleanse is simply defined as to become clean.
 Therefore I came to the conclusion there is a difference in washing and cleansing.
 You can wash and not be completely clean, but you cannot be cleansed without first washing.